Edgemoor

 address potential problems with the 12th Street Bridge?
 It was decided that we should ask Fairhaven

-would include updates for the bridge due to the fact that it was vital for access
+include updates for the bridge due to the fact that it was vital for access to

 the railroad to request them to reroute the trains around the city allowing